Research

 WFA NASDAQ Award for Best Paper on Asset Pricing 2023

 We construct a novel data set on the fiscal position of municipalities in the United States and document a secular decline in their financial health.
 Our data combines financial data from the Annual Comprehensive Financial Reports (ACFRs) of municipalities along with Census data of their revenue and expenditure cash flows.
-We find that a large share of municipalities operate with a negative net position---akin to a negative book equity position in the corporate context.
+We find that 61% of municipalities operate with a negative net position---akin to a negative book equity position in the corporate context.
 We find that most of the decline originates from the accumulation of legacy obligations, i.e., pensions and other post-employment benefits (OPEBs); this is recognized by municipal bond markets through higher credit spreads.
-While accounting values from the ACFRs are informative, they are based on book valuations which potentially convey limited information about the economic value of assets and liabilities.
-Thus, we turn to the market valuation of local governments' equity by estimating an SDF that matches the valuation of a wide range of assets in the economy to prices future tax and expenditure claims.
-Using market prices for tax and expenditure claims, and market valuations of liability positions we find that the market values of equity are highly correlated with the book values.
-The negative equity position---in terms of book and market values---for some local governments suggests the presence of implicit insurance by the state and federal governments.
+Since accounting values are backward looking, we turn to the market valuation of local governments' equity by estimating a stochastic discount factor (SDF) that matches the valuation of a wide range of assets in the economy to price untraded future tax and expenditure claims.
+Market values of equity are also negative for a sizable fraction of municipalities.
+The negative equity position---in terms of book and market values---for some local governments suggests the presence of implicit insurance by state and federal governments.
+Our results suggest that as many as half the municipalities with negative market value of equity would need 5 years of higher government intervention.

-Presentations: UEA 11th European Meeting, Brookings Institution 2022 Municipal Finance Conference, UEA 16th North America Meeting, Midwest Finance Association 2023 Annual Meeting, Western Finance Association 2023 Annual Meeting, AREUEA National Conference 2023, Stanford GSB Finance, Virtual Municipal Finance Workshop 2024.
+Presentations: Stanford GSB Finance, UEA 11th European Meeting, Brookings Institution 2022 Municipal Finance Conference, UEA 16th North America Meeting, Midwest Finance Association 2023 Annual Meeting, Western Finance Association 2023 Annual Meeting, AREUEA National Conference 2023, Virtual Municipal Finance Workshop 2024, Texas A&M Econ, UT Dallas Fall Finance Conference 2024, CFEA Conference 2024, UH Econ .

 "Income Contingent Loans as an Unemployment Benefit" (submitted)